China (Taiwan only)

-In 1971, the People's Republic of China replaced Taiwan in the International Labor Organization (ILO).
-However, Taiwan's Chinese Federation of Labor attends the ILO annual meetings as an affiliate of the International Confederation of Free Trade Unions.
+In 1971 the People's Republic of China replaced Taiwan in the International Labor Organization.
+The CFL is affiliated with the International Confederation of Free Trade Unions.
 The new federations are not internationally affiliated.

 b.
 The Right to Organize and Bargain Collectively

-Except for the categories of workers noted above, the Labor Union Law and the Settlement of Labor Disputes Law give workers the right to organize and bargain collectively.
+Except for the categories of workers noted in Section 6.a., the Labor Union Law and the Settlement of Labor Disputes Law give workers the right to organize and bargain collectively.

 The Collective Agreements Law provides for collective bargaining but does not make it mandatory.
-The 314 collective agreements in force in March 2003 involved roughly 28 percent of industrial labor unions and covered a relatively small proportion of the total workforce.
+Since such agreements are used only in large-scale enterprises, and less than 5 percent of enterprises fall into this category, the proportion of workers covered remains small.
 Employers set wages generally in accordance with market conditions.

-Firms in export processing zones were subject to the same laws regarding treatment of labor unions as other firms and followed normal practices including honoring collective bargaining agreements with their unions.
+Firms in export processing zones are subject to the same laws regarding treatment of labor unions as other firms and follow normal practices including collective bargaining agreements with their unions.

 c.
 Prohibition of Forced or Compulsory Labor